-It is my first day at a brand new school and I actually feel excited.
-It is a new town, a fresh start, a chance to reinvent myself and be the person I most want to be.
-I can do anything.
-Even though my father has told me this as long as I can remember, it is the first time I believe him.
+Even though my father has told me this for as long as I can remember, it is the first time I believe him.

 My father walks with me the mile and a half to my new middle school, so that I will know the way for when I have to walk home.
-When we reach the entrance of the school he makes sure my backpack is zipped up tight and squeezes my shoulder gently.
-He is feeling more emotional than I. I can see it in the moistness of his eyes.
+When we reach the entrance of the school – a standard, breeze-block affair of rectangles, which pleases me – he makes sure my backpack is zipped up tight and squeezes my shoulder gently.
+His eyes are watery and a tight smile flattens his lips together.

-“Good luck,” he says, bending down so that he his eye level with me.
+“Good luck,” he says, bending down so that he is eye level with me.
+The scent of toothpaste wafts from his mouth, barely masking the smell of old coffee on his breath.
 “And be good.”

 Without looking back at my father, who I know will be standing there until he can’t see me anymore, I enter the dimmer lighting of my new sixth-grade classroom.
 Many of my new classmates are already inside, looking at the seating plan and claiming their desks.